Characterization of Multianode Photomultiplier Tubes for use in the CLAS12 RICH Detector: Characterization of MaPMTs

 The same sets of data were taken with the H12700 MaPMT high voltage set to 1100~V to compare with the results of Fig.~\ref{fig:GA0516_1} which were taken at 1000~V. The resulting amplitude probability distributions and fits are shown in Fig.~\ref{fig:GA0516_2}.
 As expected, both the $scale$ and $\nu_{average}$ parameters are larger when the high voltage is increased to 1100~V, while the parameters describing the crosstalk, $\beta/\mu$ and $\zeta/scale$, are fairly consistent.
 Furthermore, by comparing Fig.~\ref{fig:GA0516_2}c and Fig.~\ref{fig:GA0516_2}d, we observe the same desirable characteristic that the SPE fit parameters are consistent with or without the offline removal of the crosstalk events from the data even at a larger high voltage setting.

 Finally, Fig.~\ref{fig:GA0516_3} and Fig.~\ref{fig:GA0516_4} show the signal amplitude probability distributions for the same pixel on MaPMT GA0516 at higher illumination intensities.
 Specifically, Fig.~\ref{fig:GA0516_3} shows the results with new light intensity for high voltage settings 1000~V and 1100~V, both with the full MaPMT face illuminated, and with the 6~mm x 6~mm square hole mask cutout applied.
 Comparing Fig.~\ref{fig:GA0516_3}c to Fig.~\ref{fig:GA0516_1}d (full-face illumination, 1000~V), the $\mu$ parameter is almost a factor of 10 larger for the data collected with the new light intensity, but the characteristic parameters for the SPE response are consistent.
 The same can be said by comparing to the signal amplitude probability distribution in Fig.~\ref{fig:GA0516_4}c, which was measured at higher illumination.
-Even at roughly 100 times the light intensity, the resulting $scale$ parameter is consistent to that measured at low light intensity.
+Even at roughly 100 times the light intensity, the resulting $scale$ parameter is consistent to the one measured at low light intensity.
+Such consistency brings about the confidence in the bulk model approximation results, their independence on the pixel-to-pixel variability of the measurement conditions, and allows evaluation of the systematical errors, as it will be discussed further in the text.